Pre-trained Gaussian Processes for Bayesian Optimization: Experiments

-\subsubsection{Holding out relevant tasks}
+\subsubsection{Holding Out Relevant Tasks}

-We first conducted experiments in a setting where a new task dataset is presented, and a BO method is trying to tune the optimizer hyperparameters for a selected model on that task dataset.
-A training dataset for meta BO is composed of at most 18 tuning sub-datasets on training tasks that do not involve the same task dataset as the test task.
-All methods then proceed to solve the test task on the new task dataset.
+We first conducted experiments in a setting where a new task dataset is presented, and a BO method tunes the optimizer hyperparameters for a selected model on that task dataset with a specific hardware.
+A training dataset (see terminology in \S\ref{sec:pf}) is composed of tuning sub-datasets from at most 18 training tasks that do not involve the same task dataset as the test task.
+For training, H-EKL can only pre-train on the matched dataset while all other meta BO methods can access both the matched and unmatched datasets in PD1.

-Fig.~\ref{fig:pp} shows \emph{performance profiles} of the BO methods described in \S\ref{ssec:exp-methods}.
-The performance profiles show the fraction of all test tasks that each method is able to outperform a baseline criterion at each BO iteration.\footnote{We show performance relative to a baseline because of varying scales across tasks.} We chose the criterion to be the median of best error rates achieved by all methods at 3 different BO iterations: 25th, 50th or 100th.
+Figure~\ref{fig:pp} shows \emph{performance profiles} of all compared methods described in \S\ref{ssec:exp-methods}.
+The performance profiles show the fraction of all test tasks that each method is able to solve by reaching at most 0.05, 0.01 and 0.001 regrets.
 The larger the fraction of tasks at each BO iteration, the better the method is.
-From all 3 criteria, we can see that MIMO is able to outperform other methods in the beginning 10 to 20 BO iterations, but its leading position soon gets surpassed by \hyperbo (H* NLL and H* KL) and STBOH. \hyperbo methods are gaining a similar if not larger fraction than the best alternative, STBOH, throughout BO iterations.
-Fig.~\ref{fig:pp}~(c) has the most stringent performance criterion, and it shows that \hyperbo with the KL objective outperforms \hyperbo with the NLL objective in this set of experiments with a small margin.
-And both methods in \hyperbo are doing considerably better than others.

-Fig.~\ref{fig:hold-out-related-summary} illustrates the BO convergence curves of all competing methods, together with the vertical slices at the 50th and 100th iterations.
-RFGP and STBO are both falling much behind Random search.
-STBO trains the GP on the data that the GP suggests to query, which creates a loop that could be harmful for data acquisition.
-Optimizing the marginal data likelihood on at most 100 datapoints in fact may not lead to a better model than random initialization (see Tab.~\ref{tab:nll} in \S\ref{sec:discuss}).
-Surprisingly, RFGP, though equipped with the tuning dataset and initially reached some good values, performed similarly to STBO in the end.
-Clearly, the contextual information learned by RFGP did not generalize to a new task.
-On the other hand, MIMO is able to obtain a slightly better error rate than STBOH.

-Fig.~\ref{fig:pp} and Fig.~\ref{fig:hold-out-related-summary} both show that learning the GP prior through data like what \hyperbo does is performing much better than other meta BO methods, and it is a more principled and effective approach to obtain the GP prior than hand-tuning.
-As a reference, we include Tab.~\ref{tab:summary} which shows the task-wise best validation error rates obtained by the top 5 methods in 100 BO iterations.
+From all 3 criteria, we can see that \hyperbo methods, especially H-EKL solved more tasks than other methods.
+As the performance criteria becomes more stringent in Figure~\ref{fig:pp}(b) and Figure~\ref{fig:pp}(c), the \hyperbo variants, H-NLL and FSBO, also outperformed the baselines.